 My father had a saying: “Money is for spending.”

 We grew up modestly, and my father worked very hard, doing manual labor to support our family.
-And though we were frugal, we were never in severe want, and sometimes we’d even splurge.
+Though we were frugal, we were never in severe need, and sometimes, we’d even splurge.

 Oddly, knowing that money didn’t come easily, all of the kids in the family were always a little more concerned about our personal finances than the grown-ups.
 It’s when my father would break out his above saying.